emwap/stream-paper/paper.md

 data Stream m o r = forall s .
 Stream (s -> m (Step s o r)) (m s)
 ~~~

-This type is quite close to our `Stream` representation: the initialization action `m s` can be used to initialize mutable state, and the step function can be used to mutate this state.
+This type is quite close to our `Stream` representation: the initialization action of type `m s` can be used to initialize mutable state, and the step function can be used to mutate this state.
 The main difference is that there is still immutable state of type `s` passed around, which is unnecessary if we put all the state in the monad.

 \paragraph{\bf FRP}